flatiron-coverage-devsamuelmwangi/python-p3-mapping-python-classes-to-a-database/README.md

 your virtual environment.
 Run `pytest -x` now to pass the tests, then submit the assignment using `git`.

-> **Note: You may have to delete your existing database for all of the tests to
-> pass- SQLite sometimes "locks" databases that have been accessed by multiple
-> modules.**

 ***

 ## Conclusion